Axtro-PhysX/Specter/README.md

 # Specter

 ## Overview
-Specter is a sophisticated shell utility designed to add an element of unpredictability to command line operations.
+Specter is a shell utility designed to add an element of unpredictability to command line operations.
 By introducing random delays, simulating errors, or executing commands normally, Specter offers a dynamic environment ideal for cybersecurity training and command line proficiency exercises.

 ## Features
 - **Random Delays**: Injects random delays before command execution, simulating real-world latency or high system load.